P-p-H-d/mlib/README.md

 'name' shall be a C identifier that will be used to identify the list.
 It will be used to create all the types and functions to handle the container.
 It shall be done once per type and per compilation unit.

+It scans the 'oplist' of the type to create equivalent function, so it needs it (either explictly or implictly).

 Example: